dwgill/dwgill.github.io/content/articles/code/how-this-blog-is-built.md

 Date: 2017-04-20 12:00
 Modified: 2017-04-20 12:00
 Category: code
-Tags: code, python, pelican, projects
+Tags: code, python, personal projects
 Slug: this-blog-runs-on-pelican
 Authors: Daniel Gill
 Summary: A detailed breakdown of how this blog is coded & built